 - Blackened spices like paprika or cayenne added before the sear

-There are very few tools you need in addition to the sous vide for this recipe:
+There are very few tools you need in addition for this sous vide ribeye recipe:

-- Sous Vide Precision Cooker (we love ours from Anova)
+- Sous Vide Machine or Precision Cooker (we love ours from Anova)

 - 12+ quart tub or large stock pot for water

-- Something to sear with (skillet, broiler, grill, blow torch)
+- Something to sear with (cast iron skillet, broiler, grill, blow torch)